Zero Down Loans

 That is why it is so important to work with a loan specialist that is focused on helping you - not selling you on what seems to be a lower rate or some "new" program that just came along.

-The problem is most loan salespeople that you might call (from an ad in the newspaper, see on the internet, or find at your local bank) don't really take the time to understand what is best for you.
+The problem is many loan salespeople you might call (from an ad in the newspaper, see on the internet, or find at your local bank) rarely take the time to understand what is best for you.

 In fact, the majority of loan salespeople you might contact spend about 70% of their time looking for customers and attending seminars about how to "sell" their customers, instead of learning how to serve your needs, present and future.